-- 7.1 In this clause, ACT means the Australian Capital Territory and its surrounding district, including Queanbeyan. - 7.2 Relocation allowance is provided to assist an individual with the costs to relocate from their home location to the ACT in order to take up the engagement as the Principal Registrar and CEO.
+- 7.1 In this clause, ACT means the Australian Capital Territory and its surrounding district, including Queanbeyan. - 7.2 Relocation allowance is provided to assist an individual with the costs to relocate from their home location to the ACT in order to take up the appointment as the Director of Public Prosecutions. - 7.3 The person appointed to the office mentioned in clause 2.1 may be reimbursed an amount of up to \$55,000, for receipted, reasonable costs of the following: - a) packing personal effects and furniture belonging to the person and their family; - b) necessary storage of personal effects and furniture; - c) removal costs and associated insurance of personal effects and furniture; - d) unpacking of personal effects and furniture; - e) costs of travel, accommodation and meals between the former location and the ACT; - f) temporary accommodation costs at the former location and in the ACT up to a maximum aggregate period of six months, or, in exceptional circumstances, nine months with specific approval of the ACT Remuneration Tribunal; - g) costs of disconnection and reconnection of utilities; - cost of stamp duty and legal and professional services associated with the sale of the residence at the former location and/or the purchase of a residence or lease on a block of land in the ACT;

-- 7.3 The person appointed to the office mentioned in clause 2.1 may be reimbursed an amount of up to \$55,000, for receipted, reasonable costs of the following: - a) packing personal effects and furniture belonging to the person and their family; - b) necessary storage of personal effects and furniture; - c) removal costs and associated insurance of personal effects and furniture; - d) unpacking of personal effects and furniture; - e) costs of travel, accommodation and meals between the former location and the ACT; - f) temporary accommodation costs at the former location and in the ACT up to a maximum aggregate period of six months, or, in exceptional circumstances, nine months with specific approval of the ACT Remuneration Tribunal (Tribunal); - g) costs of disconnection and reconnection of utilities; - h) cost of stamp duty and legal and professional services associated with the sale of the residence at the former location and/or the purchase of a residence or lease on a block of land in the ACT; - i) subject to the approval of the Tribunal, any other reasonable expenses necessarily incurred in relocating to the ACT. - 7.4 The Tribunal may decide to reimburse a higher amount of allowance if the Tribunal agrees: - a) there are unusual or exceptional circumstances; and - b) the unusual or exceptional circumstances were unforeseen or unable to be dealt with without exceeding the maximum relocation allowance. - 7.5 If a person, appointed to an office mentioned in clause 2.1 of this Determination, thinks that unusual and exceptional circumstances exist, they may ask the Tribunal to consider the matter and determine whether the maximum relocation allowance can be exceeded.
-A request must be in writing and must include - a) details of the unusual or exceptional circumstances; and - b) details of the relocation; and - c) their expenses incurred; and - d) their expected total relocation expenses; and - e) the level of assistance the person considers should be provided; and - f) any other relevant information. - 7.6 If the person appointed to an office mentioned in clause 2.1 terminates their employment with the Territory within twelve months of the date of their appointment, the person may be required to repay the following amount: - a) If the person terminated employment within six months from the date of their appointment 100% of the amount reimbursed under clause 8.3; - b) If the person terminates employment more than six months and less than twelve months from the date of their appointment 50% of the amount reimbursed under clause 8.3.
+- i) subject to the approval of the ACT Remuneration Tribunal, any other reasonable expenses necessarily incurred in relocating to the ACT. - 7.4 The Tribunal may decide to reimburse a higher amount of allowance if the Tribunal agrees: - a) there are unusual or exceptional circumstances; and - b) the unusual or exceptional circumstances were unforeseen or unable to be dealt with without exceeding \$55,000. - 7.5 If a person, appointed to an office mentioned in clause 2.1 thinks that unusual and exceptional circumstances exist, they may ask the ACT Remuneration Tribunal to consider the matter and determine whether the maximum relocation allowance can be exceeded.
+A request must be in writing and must include: - a) details of the unusual or exceptional circumstances; and - b) details of the relocation; and - c) expenses incurred by the full-time Statutory Office Holder; and - d) the expected total relocation expenses of the full-time Statutory Office Holder; and - e) the level of assistance the full-time Statutory Office Holder considers should be provided; and - f) any other relevant information. - 7.6 If the person appointed to an office mentioned in clause 2.1 terminates their employment with the Territory within twelve months of the date of their appointment, the person may be required to repay the following amount: - a) If the person terminated employment within six months from the date of their appointment 100% of the amount reimbursed under clause 8.3; - b) If the person terminates employment more than six months and less than twelve months from the date of their appointment 50% of the amount reimbursed under clause 8.3.